CHILD SAFEGUARDING POLICY

 Designated Liaison Person: Grainne O’Malley

-The Board of the Foundation has appointed the above named Designated Liaison Person (D LP) as the ‘relevant person’ as defined in the legislation to be the first point of contact in respect of this Child Safeguarding Statement.
+The Board and Trustees of the Foundation has appointed the above-named Designated Liaison Person (D LP) as the ‘relevant person’ as defined in the legislation to be the first point of contact in respect of this Child Safeguarding Statement.